 The One Year program covers in 12 months, what most schools cover in 18-24 months, therefore requiring it to be a full time day program.
 Attendance is required Monday through Friday and students are expected to attend all scheduled classes and clinical rotations.
-Class attendance is documented by completion and submission of coursework.
-Clinical attendance is documented through the school clinical course management system (Trajecsys).
+Class attendance is documented by physical attendance during the 3 week "bootcamp" and completion and submission of coursework once the clinical portion of the program commences.
+Clinical attendance is documented through the school's clinical course management system (Trajecsys).